KDE/kf5book/karchive/main.md

 ## Show me the code

-Here's a simple example of creating a zip with one file 'Frameworks' with the contents 'KZip Test' using KZip :
+Here's a simple 'Hello World' example of KArchive.

-//@@snippet(examples/helloworld/main.cpp, helloworld, cpp)
+//@@snippet(karchive/examples/helloworld/main.cpp, helloworld, cpp)

 More files can be added by subsequent calls to writeFile().
 You also add folders to your zip by using the writeDir call as follows :